 MacPhisto claims that Kohl is becoming "a very good friend of mine", and approves of the way he "stays asleep a lot".
 When he tries to give him a call, the Chancellor is not in his office and a rather confused gentleman advises phoning again after the weekend.
 Speaking in his capacity as evil incarnate, MacPhisto leaves a chilling message for Kohl instead: "I'd like to thank him for letting me back into the country.
 I haven't been here for a while, but I'm back!"

 "It's so hot in Germany – just like at home," sighs MacPhisto.
 He tries again to phone his idle friend Helmut Kohl ("I'm not sure if it's just Sunday that he keeps as a day of rest"), but the Chancellor is still unavailable.
 He leaves another message despite the man on the phone protesting that he does not speak English.

 Tonight sees a variation on the Helmut Kohl theme – this time MacPhisto decides to go and visit him, as "He needs me, I put him to sleep at night".
-The taxi operator is surprised by this request, pointing out that Kohl is about 600 kilometres away in Bonn.
+The taxi operator is surprised by this request, pointing out that Kohl is about 600 kilometres away at the Federal Chancellery in Bonn.
 MacPhisto insists he doesn't mind travelling that far as it's important for Kohl to see him, prompting the man to enquire who he is.
 "My name is MacPhisto," he explains, "and I want to thank the Chancellor for letting me back into the country."
 The operator tries to talk him out of the trip, warning that it's very expensive.
 "I can afford it," MacPhisto boasts.
 "I'm a very rich pop star!"